zachattack993/chordwatcher/README.md

 # chordwatcher
 music scanner that puts notes from documents into a midi file.
+In Text notes not music notations.

 step 1